jnwatson/py-lmdb/docs/index.rst

-When :py:class:`Environment` or :py:func:`open` is invoked with ``writemap=True``, the library will use a writeable memory mapping to directly write to storage.
+When :py:class:`Environment` or :py:func:`open` is invoked with ``writemap=True``, the library will use a writeable memory mapping to directly update storage.
 This improves performance at a cost to safety: it is possible (though fairly unlikely) for buggy C code in the Python process to accidentally write over the map, resulting in database corruption.